Math and science high school, Kyustendil, BULGARIA; Aristotle University of Thessaloniki, Thessaloniki, GREECE; KULeuven, Leuven, BELGIUM

 Favourite thing to do in science: Write programs

-I love music, meetings with friends and technology
+About Me: I love music, meetings with friends and technology

 I am from Bulgaria where I lived until I finished high school.
 I studied mathematics, informatics and English in school and I was very passionate about technology and computers.
 I also studied guitar and I played in concerts in Bulgaria and in other countries of Europe.